longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   :Example: ``v1.3``

 product_version
-  Over time, errors or new calibrations means that the data may need to be
+  Over time, the discovery of errors, introduction of new processing algorithms or the refinement of calibration values may mean that the data need to be reissued.
+This is indicated by a version number.
-  reissued: they are the same data but just a different version.
 The version number is part of the file name and should match this value.
-Major revisions occur when a new calibration or processing method is applied while minor revisions occur to correct typos, etc. The reason for a the revision is detailed in the history field
+Major revisions (indicated by the number to the left of the decimal point) occur when a new calibration or processing method is applied while minor revisions (indicated by the number to the right of the decimal point) relate to the correction of typos, etc.
+  The reason for a the revision is detailed in the history field

   :Example: ``v2.1``